Ruan-Portella/ruan-portella.github.io/README.md

   <summary markdown="span"><strong>🇺🇸 English</strong></summary><br />

 <strong>
-This is a personal portfolio project designed to highlight my skills and experiences as [your profession or field of expertise].
+This is a personal portfolio project designed to highlight my skills and experiences.

 Using JavaScript, HTML5, CSS3, React-Bootstrap, this project was created to provide a comprehensive overview of my work and professional achievements.